stefvanhouten/transparant-https-proxy/README.md

 - [macOS](https://support.apple.com/guide/keychain-access/add-certificates-to-a-keychain-kyca2431/mac)
 - Windows: simply double-click the `mitmproxy-ca-cert.p12` file.

-After installing the certificate, go to website that utilizes the https protocol, such as [stackoverflow.com](https://stackoverflow.com/).
+After installing the certificate, go to a website that utilizes the https protocol, such as [stackoverflow.com](https://stackoverflow.com/).
 You should see the padlock in your browser, indicating that your connection is successfully running over https.

 ![image](https://user-images.githubusercontent.com/11412480/121016912-0144a180-c79d-11eb-83dd-95c8eecb42c7.png)

 To confirm mitmproxy is signing the certificate, click on the keypad symbol in your URL bar.
 Click on _Certificate_ and you should see the following:

 ![image](https://user-images.githubusercontent.com/11412480/121017091-2b965f00-c79d-11eb-8daa-fb9b76ca3647.png)